 For each area of inquiry, each team is asked to rank where they are and what the trend is (stable, improving, or getting worse.)
-Color coding and arrows helps visualize things:
+Color coding and arrows help to visualize things:

 - Green – Awesome (or damn near!); doesn’t necessarily mean things are perfect.
 It just means the team is happy with this area, and see no major need for improvement right now.

 - Yellow – There are some important problems that need addressing, but it’s not a disaster.